uraimo/SwiftyGPIO/README.md

 While GPIOs are checked for updates, the `direction` of the pin cannot be changed (and configured as `.IN`), but once the listeners have been cleared, either inside the closure or somewhere else, you are free to modify it.

-#### SPIs
+### SPIs

 If your board has SPI connections and SwiftyGPIO has them among its presets, a list of the available SPIs can be retrieved invoking `hardwareSPIs(for:)` (or `getHardwareSPIsForBoard` for Swift 2.x) with one of the predefined boards.

 On RaspberryPi and other boards the hardware SPI SysFS interface is not enabled by default, check out the setup guide on [wiki](https://github.com/uraimo/SwiftyGPIO/wiki/Enabling-SPI-on-RaspberryPi-and-others).

-Let's see some examples using a Raspberry2 that has one bidirectional SPI, managed by SwiftyGPIO as two mono-directional SPIObjects:
+Let's see some examples using a RaspberryPi 2 that has one bidirectional SPI, managed by SwiftyGPIO as two mono-directional SPIObjects:

 ```swift
 let spis = SwiftyGPIO.hardwareSPIs(for:.RaspberryPiPlus2Zero)